 Following the success of my Vegan Chocolate Orange Loaf Cake, I decided to expand my vegan baking repertoire.
-I went back to the recipe by Kate from Veggie Desserts for my inspiration and from there decided to attempt to make Gluten Free and Vegan Chocolate Orange Cupcakes.
+I went back to the recipe by Kate from Veggie Desserts for my inspiration and from there decided to adapt it to attempt to make Gluten Free and Vegan Chocolate Orange Cupcakes.

-I say attempt because that really was what it was.
+I’ve used the word attempt, because that was really what it was.
 I had attempted to make gluten free cupcakes before and they hadn’t turned out exactly as I wanted.
 The texture was too crumbly and the taste was different to the original recipe.
 So when I decided to adapt this recipe to be gluten free, I wasn’t holding out too much hope.